-- 11.2.1 Charge.
-The Research Committee shall have the responsibility for advising and assisting the Dean and Associate Dean for Research and Outreach in planning and reviewing Agricultural Experiment Station and other research programs of the college, including all Research Centers and Institutes administered by CELS (See 1.6.4 of these bylaws), and make recommendations to the Dean on the annual allocation of AES facilities, personnel and resources, including the establishment of priority areas for requests for proposals and the establishment, oversight and dissolution of Administrative Cost Centers. - 11.2.2 Members.
-The Research Committee shall be composed of five faculty members elected by the faculty from five different departments and the Associate Dean of Research and Outreach serving ex officio. - 11.2.3 Chairperson.
+11.2.1 Charge.
+The Research Committee shall have the responsibility for advising and assisting the Dean and Associate Dean for Research and Outreach in planning and reviewing Agricultural Experiment Station and other research programs of the college, including all Research Centers and Institutes administered by CELS (1.6.4 of these bylaws), and make recommendations to the Dean on the annual allocation of AES facilities, personnel and resources, including the establishment of priority areas for requests for proposals and the establishment, oversight and dissolution of Administrative Cost Centers.

+- 11.2.2 Members.
+The Research Committee shall be composed of seven (7) Faculty members and shall be maintained with nominees selected by the departments and appointment made by the dean.
+No department may be represented by more than one member.
+Research Committee terms shall be for three years with initial appointments established with approximately one-third of the members with a three year-term, one-third with a two-year term and one-third with a one-year term.
+Committee members shall not serve more than two consecutive terms.
+The Associate Dean for Research shall serve ex officio. - 11.2.3 Chairperson.
 The Research Committee shall elect its own chairperson at the beginning of the academic year.
 Ex-officio members may not serve as chairperson. - 11.3 Cooperative Extension and Outreach Coordinating Committee. - 11.3.1 Charge.
-The Cooperative Extension and Outreach Coordinating Committee shall have the responsibility for advising and assisting the Dean

-- and Associate Dean in planning and reviewing Cooperative Extension and other Extension-related programs of the College, for formulating policies in broad areas of Extension, making recommendations for allocation of Cooperative Extension facilities, personnel and resources and for advising the Dean on personnel and educational needs of staff. - 11.3.2 Membership.
+The Cooperative Extension and Outreach Coordinating Committee shall have the responsibility for advising and assisting the Dean, and Associate Dean for Outreach, and the Associate Director of RI Cooperative Extension in planning and reviewing Cooperative Extension and other Extension-related programs of the College, for formulating policies in broad areas of Extension, making recommendations for allocation of Cooperative Extension facilities, personnel and resources and for advising the Dean on personnel and educational needs of staff. - 11.3.2 Membership.
 The Cooperative Extension and Outreach Coordinating Committee shall be composed of two (2) elected faculty or senior staff members actively engaged in Cooperative Extension from different departments, three extramural cooperators, the Cooperative Extension program leaders and the Associate Dean for Research and Outreach who shall serve in an, ex officio capacity.
 The extramural members of the committee shall be appointed by the Dean for staggered three-year terms. - 11.3.3 Chairperson.
 The Cooperative Extension and Outreach Coordinating Committee shall elect its own chairperson at the beginning of the academic year.
 Ex-officio members may not serve as chairperson.